Issue III, Vol. XXVI, No. 303 | November 2020

 Community Link Projects

-GRAY ALLIANCE NEWS APRIL 2020
+GRAY ALLIANCE NEWS NOVEMBER 2020

 Gray Alliance is a group for LGBT seniors, and we get together twice a month for social functions.
 The second Wednesday of the month at 6 pm we meet at different restaurants.

 Due to the serious nature of the COVID-19 virus, all Gray Alliance events are canceled until further notice.
 Our age group is especially vulnerable.

 We have a potluck the final Sunday of the month at the First Congregational Church Fireside Room from 2-4 pm.
 It’s located at the south end of the church at 2131 N Van Ness Blvd in Fresno.
 Please note that although we are using a church facility, Gray Alliance has no religious affiliation.
 We will not be meeting Sunday, November 29, 2020.

 If you have any questions, please call John Richardson at 559-260-1565.
 Stay Safe!